 - The opportunity to work on impactful investigations that are time-consuming and costly.

-- A global network of top-notch investigative reporters will aid your investigations and complement your skills.
+- A global network of investigative reporters who will aid your investigations and complement your skills.

 - Access to data and documents as well as the opportunity to sharpen your data skills with support from the Pulitzer Center’s data and research team.

-- The opportunity to work on stories that transcend your country and region and can achieve true global impact.
+- The opportunity to work and collaborate with other journalists on stories that transcend your country and region and can achieve true global impact.